gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 ```

-Execute following commands to create deployment and service
+Execute the following commands to create the deployment and service:

 ```bash
 kubectl create -f <Your yaml file name>
 ```

-Checking the service status
+Checking the service status:
 ```bash
 $ kubectl get svc nginx-svc
 NAME        TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE nginx-svc   ClusterIP   100.66.125.61   <none>        80/TCP    45m
 ```

-As shown above, the service is assigned with a cluster ip address and port 80 as defined in configuration file.
+As shown above, the service is assigned with a cluster IP address and port 80, as defined in the configuration file.
 You can test the service like this:

 ```bash